 Lyons and Cooley, a Harvard Business School graduate, took the formerly pilot-owned school into the world of business philosophy, implementing large company practices to help track and increase growth.
 The company expanded its portfolio to include a sales and service division and a charter division.
 In 1996, the company name was changed to Hillsboro Aviation, Inc. to better reflect the full scope of the company’s services.
 After leading the organization for seven years as its general manager, Lyons purchased Hillsboro Aviation from Cooley and became its president and CEO.

 Today, Hillsboro Aviation employs over 50 people and is made up of two core business groups which consist of eight separate revenue centers.
-The company’s fleet includes over 90 aircraft that fly in excess of 68,000 flight hours annually.
-Hillsboro Aviation has established its position as a U.S. leader in helicopter sales and one of the largest combined helicopter and airplane flight training schools in the U.S. with thousands of graduates from over 75 countries.
-Its charter division operates a fleet of Bell helicopters and Hawker Beechcraft King Airs throughout the U.S. Hillsboro Aviation is a dealer for Cessna and the Robinson Helicopter Company and specializes in the sale of Bell helicopters.
-Hillsboro Aviation also provides aircraft maintenance and avionics services, FBO fueling, aircraft parts and pilot supplies.
+The company’s fleet includes 12 turbine aircraft.
+Hillsboro Aviation has established its position as a U.S. leader in helicopter sales and one of the Northwest's largest combined helicopter and airplane charter operators with a fleet of Bell helicopters and Hawker Beechcraft King Airs working throughout the U.S. Hillsboro Aviation is a dealer for Cessna and the Robinson Helicopter Company and specializes in the sale of Bell helicopters.
+Hillsboro Aviation provides MRO services, avionics equipment sales and installations, FBO and fueling services and aircraft parts.